 This document is in two parts.
-The first part is this prospectus supplement, which describes the specific terms of this offering of common units.
-The second part is the accompanying base prospectus, which gives more general information, some of which may not apply to this offering of common units.
+The first part is this prospectus supplement, which describes the specific terms of this offering.
+The second part is the accompanying base prospectus, which gives more general information, some of which may not apply to this offering of notes.
 Generally, when we refer only to the "prospectus," we are referring to both parts combined.
-If the information about the common unit offering varies between this prospectus supplement and the accompanying base prospectus, you should rely on the information in this prospectus supplement.
+If information varies between this prospectus supplement and the accompanying base prospectus, you should rely on the information in this prospectus supplement.